top of page

 Adult woman sitting with young child at table doing crafts and education activities

-While youth are at the Assessment Center, STAT staff get to know the child through conversation and activities like making meals, doing arts and crafts, playing games, or doing schoolwork together.
-Connecting and actively engaging with youth throughout their time at the Assessment Center instills a sense of stability and safety.
-During their stay, STAT clinicians conduct a mental health screening to determine what supports are needed once the child leaves the Center.
-Ultimately, we help children adjust during a tumultuous time by getting to know what matters to them and meeting their immediate needs.
+While youth are at the Assessment Center, our team gets to know the child through conversation and activities like making meals, doing arts and crafts, playing games, or doing schoolwork together.
+Connecting and actively engaging with youth throughout their time at the Assessment Center brings stability and safety.

 Teenage girl in front of landscape wall